 It is reasonable to assume that until they become adjusted to camp life, your child might go through a period of homesickness.
 It is natural for children to experience homesickness when they come to camp.
-Often campers feel homesick most around meal times, downtime or bed time.
-Our staff are trained to detect early symptoms of homesickness and to help children feel comfortable at camp.
-Our counsellors are people who enjoy being with kids and will take the time to listen.
+Our staff are trained to detect early symptoms of homesickness and to help children/teens feel comfortable at camp.
+Our counsellors are people who enjoy being with children/teens and will take the time to listen.
 Our Team Leaders, who oversee the counsellors, have years of camping experience and excellent counseling skills.